 Carers Voice

-Support for carers to get their voices heard, so they can influence health and social care provision and the services of Carers Support.
+Support for carers to get their voices heard, to influence health and social care provision and the services of Carers Support.

 We are committed to enabling carers to increase decision-makers understanding of the issues they face and to influence the development of strategies, policies and procedures affecting carers in Bristol and South Gloucestershire.